Mental Health Facilities Kenton, OH

 Tcn Behavioral Health - 26.6 miles from Kenton, OH

 Tcn Behavioral Health is a mental health facility in West Liberty, OH, located at 1521 North Detroit Street, in the 43357 zip code.
 Tcn Behavioral Health provides outpatient treatment.
-Tcn Behavioral Health provides trauma therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to adults, children / adolescents and young adults.
-Tcn Behavioral Health also supports people with trauma, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
+Tcn Behavioral Health provides individual psychotherapy, trauma therapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and young adults.
+Tcn Behavioral Health also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with trauma.
 Some other services available at Tcn Behavioral Health include court-ordered outpatient treatment, case management and education services.

 Learn More